mrahmanda/SQL-Assessment-Da102-Nike/README.md

 # SQL-Assessment-Nike

-SQL Assessment - Nike
+##SQL Assessment - Nike

-icon
-Make sure you are connected to the Nike Database.
+###Make sure you are connected to the Nike Database.
 The connection link can be found here → Nike Database

 Question #1:
 If we exclude the discounts that have been given, the expected profit margin for each product is calculated by: (retail price - cost) / retail price.